Finalist of the “Two Thousand Nights and Awakening” literary contest

 Doubts over my gender nag and niggle at the back of my mind, driving me to a state verging on despair.
 In spite of being painfully conscious of how I choose my words and style my narrative to tell it, the story never gets to shine as bright and sound as salacious as the sequence of events it celebrates.
 And I am left to hark back to the poetaster mistakes I made when delivering the report, the biggest being lying by omission to my readers and thus depriving them of the pleasure of assessing the relevance to the story of the noise the night makes when locking its jaws on the sleeping townsfolk.

 I may throw up later.
 Who knows?
 The entire world, perhaps?
 From where I stand, that seems pretty damn likely!
 People around here seem to be constantly monitoring everyone else’s every move.
-There was a time when the night kept secret the wishes people made to the stars, until someone recognized the value of being plugged into what people lost sleep over and pawed through everyone’s dirty laundry.
-At ...Read more
+There was a time when the night kept secret the wishes people made to the stars, until someone recognized the value of being plugged into what people lost ...Read more